Finding Geometric Models by Clustering in the Consensus Space: Conclusion

 \section{Conclusion}

-We proposed a new multi-instance model fitting algorithm, Progressive-X$^+$, that is a simple iteration of instance proposal, clustering in the consensus space, and parameter re-estimation.
+We propose a new multi-instance model fitting algorithm that is a simple iteration of instance proposal, clustering in the consensus space, and parameter re-estimation.
 Due to not forming crisp point-to-model assignments, the method runs in \textit{real-time} on a number of vision problems.
-It leads to results superior to the state-of-the-art in terms of accuracy on the traditionally used datasets.
-In addition, we demonstrated on a total of \num{458569} images or images pairs that using multiple model instances, \eg homographies or line segments, is beneficial for various popular vision applications, \eg, Structure-from-Motion.
-The source code will be made public.
+On two-view motion estimation, it is at least two orders-of-magnitude faster than the competitors.
+It leads to results superior to the state-of-the-art both in terms of accuracy and run-time on the standard benchmark datasets.
+Moreover, the proposed Connected Component sampler outperforms the recent P-NAPSAC on a number of real-world problems.
+In addition, we demonstrated on a total of \num{458569} images or image pairs that using multiple model instances, \eg homographies or line segments, is beneficial for various popular vision applications, \eg, Structure-from-Motion.